NY's Gubernatorial Debate Started Off with a Battle Over Evil, Sexist A/C

 — Shane Goldmacher (@ShaneGoldmacher) August 28, 2018

-Nixon and Cuomo will debate tomorrow.
+Nixon and Cuomo will debate tonight.
 Pity all of us in New York.
 We can choose between the hack and the Communist here.

-Do watch the debates to get a real sense of how dangerous times are right now.
+Do watch the debate today to get a real sense of how dangerous times are right now.
 These leftists plan to make all of you just like New York and California.

+If the ‘Left’ have their way along with RINO’s , each state throughout the nation will have elections parallel to yours because conservatives will be eliminated.